 What is the difference between a tactical shotgun and a regular shotgun?

-The most striking difference between a shotgun and a tactical shotgun is the barrel length.
+The barrel length is the most striking difference between a shotgun and a tactical shotgun.
 A tactical shotgun usually has a shorter barrel, making it lighter and more maneuverable when used indoors and in vehicles.